• Skip to primary navigation

 Savings - Save Money

-The debt situation in the U.S today is worrying.
+The debt situation in the U.S. today is worrying.
 According to the U.S. Census Bureau and the Federal Reserve data, the average American credit debt is $3,600.
 For families, the average debt is around $16,061, which is close to the situation in 2008.

-This comes in the backdrop of the increasing cost of living.
+This comes against the backdrop of the increasing cost of living.
 While incomes have been increasing, the rate is not enough to keep up with financial obligations.
 This means more people are expected to fall into debt.

 For businesses, the situation is also the same and this has led to the collapse of many small and medium-sized enterprises (SMEs).
 A 2014 Fortune Report highlights cash flow as the main problem leading to the collapse of small businesses.
 These sentiments are also supported by the U.S. Small Business Administration (SBA) which says debt servicing takes up a large chunk of revenues generated by the businesses.